w3f/polkadot-wiki/docs/learn-DOT.md

 ## Polkadot Mainnet DOT

 Polkadot Mainnet DOT are not freely given away.
-If you purchased DOT in original 2017 offering, you may claim them via the [Polkadot claims process](https://claims.polkadot.network/).
+If you purchased DOT in the original 2017 offering, you may claim them via the [Polkadot claims process](https://claims.polkadot.network/).
 Alternatively, they are available on the open market.